S Money Review

 S Money is one of the cheapest ways to buy currency in Australia, but they do have some limitations.

 They are particularly good if you are comfortable buying and paying for it online.
 Their exchange rates and fees are transparent so you always know what you are paying for without having to worry about any hidden fees.

 The real drawback of using S Money is in their service offering.
-You can only buy currency if you are willing to pick it up in Sydney, Melbourne, Brisbane, Perth or Adelaide.
-They also only offer delivery in these cities up to 20km from the CBD.
+You can only buy currency if you are willing to pick it up in Sydney.
+They also only offer delivery up to 20km from Sydney Parramatta.

-So they are a cheap, fast and safe option if you are buying a popular currency in a major city.
-If you are outside these cities or need a less popular currency, there are better options.
+So they are a cheap, fast and safe option if you are buying a popular currency in Sydney.
+If you are outside this city or need a less popular currency, there are better options.